How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 sudo apt install git

-Q2: How can I clone only a specific branch with git clone?
+Q2: How can I clone only a specific branch?

 Example: